BartBruininks/IdentityExchangeProfiler/README.md

 ```

 ## Check examples
-A more detailed usecase is given in the ./examples.
+A more detailed [usecase](https://github.com/BartBruininks/IdentityExchangeProfiler/blob/main/examples/lipid_exchange.ipynb) is given in the `./examples`.